fivetran/dbt-language-server/README.md

 ## How to use

-Extension works on macOS, it supports only default dbt configuration and BigQuery destination with the [Service Account File authorization type](https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile#service-account-file).
+Extension works on macOS, now it supports the default locations for `profiles.yml` and `dbt_project.yml` files and BigQuery destination with the [Service Account File authorization type](https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile#service-account-file).

 Requirements for using the extension:
 - [Install dbt](https://docs.getdbt.com/dbt-cli/installation)
-- Check in console that dbt command works: `dbt --version` or [specify the Python environment](https://code.visualstudio.com/docs/python/environments#_manually-specify-an-interpreter) that was used to install dbt.
+- Check in terminal that dbt works running `dbt --version` command or [specify the Python environment](https://code.visualstudio.com/docs/python/environments#_manually-specify-an-interpreter) for VSCode that was used to install dbt
 - Create `profiles.yml` in `~/.dbt/` folder and add profile to connect to BigQuery using [Service Account File authorization type](https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile#service-account-file)

     Example of `/Users/user/.dbt/profiles.yml`: